SSH Key Setup Guide

 Paste the key you copied earlier onto the next available line in the file.
 Since it's Vim, you would probably press Shift+G to go to the end of the page, then i to enter insert mode, then Ctrl+Shift+V to paste the text.
 Then press Esc and type :wq to save and quit.

-This last step is probably optional, but you can also set the permissions for the SSH folder:
+This last step is usually optional, but you can also set the permissions for the SSH folder:

 chmod 700 ~/.ssh